Contents

 Setup

 1. First, make sure you have completed your Activities up to and including 3c.
-In these activities you set up Python 3, NumPy, and GoGui 1.5.3, install and run the Go0 and Go1 programs, do the sample session with the Go1 program.
+In these activities you set up Python 3 and NumPy.

 2. Download and expand assignment1.tgz .
 Go to the directory assignment1, which contains:

-We will test your program using the GTP commands below.
-These commands are already implemented in the starter code, but the implementation either is for Go or is just a stub that returns "unknown" or similar.
-You only need to change or implement the commands as indicated below.
+We will test your program using the text commands below.
+The commands are already outlined in the starter code, as a stub that does nothing useful.
+You need to implement these commands as indicated below.
+Commands and answers use the following format:

 Public Test Cases

-The public test cases are in file assignment1-public-tests.gtp in the assignment1 directory.
-Most tests currently fail, since the program does not implement those commands correctly yet.
+The public test cases are in file assignment1-public-tests.txt in the assignment1 directory.
+Most tests currently fail, since our starter program does not implement the game-specific functions.
 See Testing Procedure below for examples.

 Note that our given test cases include only a small number of cases.
 For evaluation, we will use a more comprehensive set of tests.